-Area Records Unit’s Responsibility.
-When receiving a crime report or a Combined Crime and Arrest Report titled "Cruelty to Animals" or "Animal Sacrifice," Area Records Unit personnel shall:
+Area Records Unit’s Responsibilities.
+When receiving a crime report or a Combined Crime and Arrest Report titled "Animal Cruelty," "Animal Neglect," "Bestiality," "Cockfighting," "Dogfighting," or "Animal Sacrifice," Area Records Unit personnel shall:

 204.70 LOST ANIMALS.
 A person requesting that a report be taken of a lost animal shall be referred to the nearest City animal shelter.

-204.80 ANIMAL SHOOTINGS AND NON-TACTICAL UNINTENTIONAL DISCHARGES OF FIREARMS.
-Under certain circumstances officers are authorized to use a firearm to destroy an animal when a local Department of Animal Services representative is not readily available.
+204.80 ANIMAL SHOOTINGS.
+Under certain circumstances officers are authorized to use a firearm to destroy an animal when a local Los Angeles Animal Services representative is not readily available.

 Critically Injured Animals.
 Officers may use a firearm to destroy a critically injured animal when a delay in destroying the animal would be inhumane.

-Note: The owner’s consent shall be obtained prior to destroying a critically injured animal, when practical.
+Note: The owner's consent will be obtained prior to destroying a critically injured animal, when practical.